 - Do we need to make changes in our interview process?

 5. New hires have buyer’s remorse.

-This is a classic symptom of an interview process that fails to give a realistic preview of what the job entails and what it’s like inside your organisation.
+As if all prior recruitment challenges weren’t enough, buyer’s remorse is a classic symptom of an interview process that fails to give a realistic preview of what the job entails and what it’s like inside your organisation.
 To avoid buyer’s remorse, ensure your job descriptions set the right expectations before a candidate sets foot inside your organisation—and that the candidate experience makes good on that promise.